Detox and Rehab Centers in Mississippi

-Costs for drug treatment vary wildly.
-Inpatient facilities tend to cost more than outpatient due to the sheer number of hours dedicated to the patient.
-The number and quality of amenities can also strongly impact cost.
-Some facilities will also admit patients at no or low cost if their needs are severe, but only if certain qualifications are met.
+Costs for addiction treatment vary wildly.
+Inpatient treatment tends to cost more than outpatient due to the sheer number of hours dedicated to the patient.
+The number and quality of amenities can also strongly impact the cost.
+Some treatment centers will also admit patients at no or low cost if their needs are severe, but only if certain qualifications are met.

 Treatment facilities come in two basic varieties: state-funded and privately funded, and this can dramatically impact costs as well.

 According to Healthcare.gov, all Marketplace plans cover substance abuse services and substance use disorder.
-This doesn’t mean that every treatment facility will accept your insurance, but it does mean that as long as you are insured, drug abuse treatment services are available that are covered by your insurance.
+This doesn’t mean that every addiction treatment center will accept your insurance, but it does mean that as long as you are insured, alcohol and drug abuse treatment services are available that are covered by your insurance.

 Aside from amenities, patients often opt for a private facility because the requirements necessary to get into a state-funded facility are too strict for all but the most desperate addicts.
 The Mississippi State Hospital, for example, requires a court order, which can only be obtained by filing an affidavit with the Clerks Office, and only a Judge can sign off on their recommendation.

-Private facilities can be for-profit or non-profit.
-Government facilities can be locally funded, state funded, or federally funded.
-This table breaks down how many of each type are in Mississippi:
+Private treatment centers can be for-profit or non-profit.
+Government facilities can be locally funded, state-funded, or federally funded.
+This table breaks down the types of substance abuse treatment centers in Mississippi:

 |Facility Operation, by number and percent|